 If we do learn that some companies are more efficient than others or the postal system that we currently feel is the best one is not actually as easy as an in-clinic test, we will adapt, let our customers know and change our guidance accordingly as we learn.

-Find out how more about our Quarantine & Settling In programme.
+Find out how more about our host family quarantine.

 All the answers you might need.